wombatonfire/veeam-powershell/New-OrgBackupReport/README.md

 ### Details

 The central part of the script is the `New-OrgBackupReport` function.
-By default it's called without parameters, which creates a report for self-service backups with aggregation on the organization level.
+By default, it's called without parameters, which creates a report for self-service backups with aggregation on the organization level.

 To change the aggregation level and/or backup scope of the report, two additional parameters can be provided for the `New-OrgBackupReport` function: